francescofreni/nldg/README.md

 </p>

-This repository contains the code for the Master's Thesis written by Francesco Freni under the supervision of Prof. Dr. Jonas Peters at ETH Zurich during Spring 2025.
+This repository contains the code for the Master's Thesis written by Francesco Freni under the supervision of Prof. Dr. Jonas Peters and Anya Fries at ETH Zurich during Spring 2025.

 ## ⚙️ Installation